annaschou/project-berlin/README.md

 - Refining Visualizations: I had planned to export the maps to Illustrator for further refinement, but I ran out of time due to the complexity of data collection and analysis.
 - Expanding the Scope: Including additional datasets, such as migration trends over time or comparisons with other German cities, could have provided a broader context.
 Also I wanted to include data before the fall of the Berlin Wall but I have not found any data.
+- Scrollytelling: I tried to do a scrollytellig page but also here I ran out of tmie.

 Originally, I had planned to create a map-based analysis of "anxiety spaces" in Berlin, but this project evolved into a broader exploration of social and environmental inequalities faced by non-citizens.
 Despite the challenges, I gained valuable experience in GIS and spatial data analysis, which will inform my future work.